Ewael/Boxes/HackTheBox/Nest/README.md

 Author: Ewaël

-**Nest** is still and active box.
+**Nest** is still an active box.
 Writeup and files will be released when the box is retired.